felleslosninger/docs/_docs/Maskinporten/maskinporten_protocol_token.md

 | Content-type | application/x-www-form-urlencoded |

-The following request body attributes are available when using the JWT-grants:
+The following request body attributes shall be used when passing the JWT-grant:

 | Attribute  | Value | Description |
 | --- | --- | --- |